iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> Warning!
+At least on Android phone, you must manually restart the app after restarting your phone.<br> :date: __2020-07-24 00:05:59__

 > Location is way off, not accurate at all<br> :date: __2020-07-18 14:39:33__

 > I am rooting for this app.
 But there are several problems: 1) I can't access the new version on my Android phone, the "Let's go" button doesn't seem to work when trying to boot up the app the first time.
 2) I wish it would just keep itself running and send my info continuously, once I have given it permission (I often forget to log in and then it stops sending updates).
 I know it's trying to respect privacy, but there should be an option for those who don't mind to just let it do it's thing.<br> :date: __2020-07-15 21:26:13__